-The ABC Dbayeh department store is a landmark for Beirut’s most prominent department store brand.
+ABC Dbayeh is a landmark for Beirut’s most prominent department store brand.

-Drawing inspiration from the haute couture sold within and ABC’s recognizable logo, we created an aluminum dress-like pattern enveloping the 450,000 sf building’s four volumes.
-The silvery façade is an LED backlit laser-cut aluminum screen, with apertures varying in size from less than an inch to roughly 1.5 feet.
-In addition to creating a luminous icon at night, the new façade reduces solar heat gain from western exposure.
+Drawing inspiration from the haute couture sold within and ABC’s recognizable logo, we created an aluminum pattern enveloping the 450,000-square-foot building’s four volumes.
+The silvery facade is an LED-backlit laser-cut screen, with apertures varying in size from less than an inch to roughly 1.5 feet.
+In addition to creating a luminous icon at night, the new facade reduces solar heat gain from western exposure.

 New features relate to the scale of the visitor.
-A 217ft-long structure-free glazed display along the Dbayeh Highway provides a unique new space for dramatic art installations.
-Four new glazed entrances with theatre-like displays provide glimpses to and from a new interior world.
-Diners on the new roof level restaurants will be treated to a backstage view behind the perforated screen, with framed views out onto the Mediterranean Sea.
+A 217-foot-long structure-free glazed display along the Dbayeh Highway provides a unique new space for dramatic art installations.
+Four glazed entrances with theater-like displays provide glimpses into and from a new interior world.
+Diners on the new roof-level restaurants are treated to a backstage view behind the perforated screen, with framed views onto the Mediterranean Sea.
 The end result is a dramatic and yet cohesive range of environments, which visitors and passersby experience differently by day and by night.